HugoGranstrom/nimiSlides/README.md

-# nimiSlides 🛷 - Make beautiful presentations easily in Nim
+# nimiSlides 🛷 - Make beautiful presentations easily in Nim 👑

 nimiSlides is Reveal.js theme for nimib which enables you to make beautiful slideshows just by writing Nim code.

 https://user-images.githubusercontent.com/5092565/178597724-16287a00-5c31-4500-83d8-e07160a36369.mp4

-An example can be found in `docs/` folder and the generated slides can be seen here: https://hugogranstrom.com/nimib-reveal/
+An example can be found in `docs/` folder and the generated slides can be seen here: https://hugogranstrom.com/nimiSlides/

-A showcase of all nimiSlides' features can be found here: https://hugogranstrom.com/nimib-reveal/showcase.html
+A showcase of all nimiSlides' features can be found here: https://hugogranstrom.com/nimiSlides/showcase.html

+# Our goal 🥇

+Our goal is to provide the easiest way to create a slideshow in Nim, about Nim.
+And this while also providing lots of flexibility so you can tailor it to your liking.

 # Table of contents
 - [API](#api)